• Your selection is empty.

 This training aims to develop a triple competence in students:

-3) In digital and data science, to meet both the needs of companies and administrations in the age of Big Data, our CPES training will offer a significant advantage to our students who wish to pursue their specialization in fields requiring the understanding, management and modeling of numerous data sources.
-The training program focuses on the development of digital skills applied directly to environmental issues, approached from both a geoscientific and an economic perspective, and incorporating the latest techniques, such as AI .
+To meet the needs of both companies and administrations in the age of Big Data, the CPES offers a significant advantage to our students who wish to pursue their specialization in fields requiring the understanding, management and modeling of numerous data sources.
+The training program focuses on the development of digital skills applied directly to environmental issues, approached from both a geoscientific and an economic perspective, and incorporating the latest techniques, such as AI.

 Fundamental courses in mathematics, statistics, probability, scientific methodology and English are also taught throughout the program.
-An important place is devoted to tutored projects, integrated into the research laboratories associated with the UFR DEG and the OSUC, in order to develop not only knowledge, but also real know-how in the student.
+An important place is devoted to tutored projects, integrated into the research laboratories associated with the UFR DEG and the OSUC, in order to develop not only knowledge, but also real know-how in students.

 Read more